Jazz bass: Playing techniques

-In jazz, since the 1950s, the double bass is usually played with amplification and it is mostly played with the fingers, pizzicato style, except during some solos, where players may use the bow.
+Since the 1950s, the double bass in jazz is usually played with amplification and it is mostly played with the fingers using pizzicato style, except during some solos, where players may use the bow.
 The pizzicato style varies between different players and genres.
 Some players perform with the sides of one, two, or three fingers, especially for walking basslines and slow tempo ballads, because this is purported to create a stronger and more solid tone.
-Some players use the more nimble tips of the fingers to play fast-moving solo passages or to pluck lightly for quiet tunes.
+Some players use their more nimble fingertips to play fast-moving solo passages or to pluck lightly for quiet tunes.

 Using amplification gives the player more control over the tone of the instrument, because amplifiers have equalization controls that can accentuate certain frequencies (often the bass frequencies) while de-accentuating some frequencies (often the high frequencies, so that there is less finger noise).
 While jazz double bass players use amplification, they typically use much smaller, lower-powered bass amplifiers and smaller speaker cabinets than those used by an electric bass player playing in a jazz fusion show.
 An upright player performing at a small club may only bring a 1x12" combo amp to the gig.
 When a small jazz combo is playing in a small jazz club, the double bass player may use only a modest amount of amplification, so that the audience is hearing a mixture of the natural acoustic tone and the amplified sound; if that same band were to play on a huge jazz festival mainstage, all of the bass tone reaching the audience's ears will be from the sound reinforcement system.